The department’s mission statement, adopted 8 October, 2015, is as follows.

-The mission of the Department of Mechanical and Nuclear Engineering is to (1) provide rigorous and challenging educational experiences at both the undergraduate and graduate levels to enable students to attain their full potential, (2) conduct scholarship that is of national and international repute to generate new knowledge and technology for the benefit of society, and (3) provide service through outreach programs to our profession, the state, and the nation.
+The mission of the Department of Mechanical and Nuclear Engineering is to (1) provide rigorous and challenging educational experiences at both the undergraduate and graduate levels to enable students to attain their full potential, (2) conduct scholarship that is of national and international repute to generate new knowledge and technology for the benefit of society, and (3) provide service through outreach programs to our profession, Kansas, the nation, and the world.

 Program Educational Objectives

-I. apply technical knowledge and skills in their chosen profession or toward advanced study to the greater benefit of society and the State of Kansas.
+- Apply technical knowledge and skills in their chosen profession or advanced study to the greater benefit of Kansas, the nation, and the world.

-III. demonstrate integrity, responsibility, and accountability in their professional activities, and actively participate in professional development.
+- Demonstrate integrity, responsibility, and accountability in their professional activities.

 Program Student Outcomes (Inclusive of K-State Undergraduate Student Learning Outcomes)

 Graduates of the Mechanical and Nuclear Engineering Department will have:

 - an ability to apply knowledge of mathematics, science, and engineering

 - an ability to design and conduct experiments, as well as to analyze and interpret data

 - an ability to design a system, component, or process to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability, and sustainability